gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 * [@LuceneIndexed](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/mapping/annotation/LuceneIndexed.html)
 annotation Javadoc

-For more details about [vmware-gemfire-short-name] OQL queries, see [Querying](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-querying_basics-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire OQL queries, see [Querying](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-querying_basics-chapter_overview.html) in the GemFire product documentation.

-For more details about [vmware-gemfire-short-name] indexes, see see [Working with Indexes](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-query_index.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire indexes, see see [Working with Indexes](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-query_index.html) in the GemFire product documentation.

-For more details about [vmware-gemfire-short-name] Lucene queries, see [Apache Lucene® Integration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-lucene_integration.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire Lucene queries, see [Apache Lucene® Integration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-lucene_integration.html) in the GemFire product documentation.

 ## <a id="configuring-continuous-queries"></a>Configuring Continuous Queries

-Another very important and useful feature of [vmware-gemfire-short-name] is [Continuous Queries](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html).
+Another very important and useful feature of GemFire is [Continuous Queries](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html).

 In a world of Internet-enabled things, events and streams of data come from everywhere.
 Being able to handle and process a large stream of data